-

 Steve Evans joined West Bromwich Albion and then Crewe Alexandra as a youngster without gaining any first team experience and drifted into the Welsh Premiership.
 After an unpromising start he established himself as the lynchpin centre half in the TNS side which won back to back championships and gained Welsh Semi Professional honours.
 His brother Ricky Evans has played for Bangor City, TNS and Rhyl.

-In June 2006 Steve signed for his home town side Wrexham FC who were rebuilding under the experienced Denis Smith - a former Stoke City centrehalf of an earlier era.
+In June 2006 Steve signed for his home town side Wrexham who were rebuilding under the experienced Denis Smith - a former Stoke City centrehalf of an earlier era.
 By February 2009 a succession of managers had come and gone, Dean Saunders opted to release the big defender after 75 League starts for the club, and he rejoined TNS.

 Phil Baker